SEED-VT/TraceFL/README.md

 **System Requirements**:
 > [!NOTE]
-> **Orginal Paper Hardware Setup**: To resemble real-world FL and do large scale simulations, we deploy our experiments in [Flower FL framework](https://flower.ai/), running on an enterprise-level cluster of six NVIDIA DGX A100 nodes.
+> **Original Paper Hardware Setup**: To resemble real-world FL and do large scale simulations, we deploy our experiments in [Flower FL framework](https://flower.ai/), running on an enterprise-level cluster of six NVIDIA DGX A100 nodes.
 Each node is equipped with 2048 GB of memory, at least 128 cores, and an A100 GPU with 80 GB of memory.

-- **Artifact Hardware Setup**: We change the default configuration in [tracefl/conf/base.yaml](tracefl/conf/base.yaml) to run representative experiments on Google Colab even with only 2 cpu cores, 12 GB of System RAM and 15 GB of GPU RAM.
+**Artifact Hardware Setup**: We change the default configuration in [tracefl/conf/base.yaml](tracefl/conf/base.yaml) to run representative experiments on Google Colab even with only 2 cpu cores, 12 GB of System RAM and 15 GB of GPU RAM.

 We provide **two** approaches to setting up the environment: